PennLINC/xcp_d/docs/installation.rst

 Docker (recommended for PC/laptop and commercial cloud)
 -------------------------------------------------------
-xcp_d runs fast and easily with less memory requiremen on PC/laptop with Docker.
-The instructions (`Docker installation`_) are easier to follow.
+``xcp_d`` runs fast and easily with less memory requirements on a PC/laptop with Docker.
+Installation documentation is available here: (`Docker installation`_).
-Check  `docker <https://docs.docker.com/get-started/>`_ for more information about installtion of docker and how to get started.
-The list of Docker images that are ready to use is found at the `Docker Hub`_,

-Singularity (recommended for HPC)
+Singularity (recommended for High Performance Computing clusters)
 ---------------------------------
 For security reasons, many :abbr:`HPCs (High-Performance Computing)` do not allow Docker containers, but do allow Singularity_ containers.
 The improved security for multi-tenant systems comes at the price of some limitations and extra steps necessary for execution.

 Manually Prepared Environment (Python 3.8+)
 ===========================================
 .. warning::

    This method is not recommended!
 Please checkout container alternatives in :ref:`run_docker`, and :ref:`run_singularity`.

 xcp_d requires some `External Dependencies`_.
 These tools must be installed  and their binaries available in the system's ``$PATH``.

 On a functional Python 3.8 (or above) environment with ``pip`` installed, *xcp_d* can be installed using the habitual command ::